jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+might not need a table plugin.
+If I can properly tag columns then doing math on them shouldnT take any special code really.
+It would just be a formula, and probably use the Computed method

+need a close button for the focus UI.
+What if it were a label that brought focus back up one landmark level?

 -- prob should be only 1 text slider (teleport might be needed) -- text slider styles shouldnT inherit from parent (except for maybe positioning in some cases ) -- refactor card header